 Levelling out the Sportster’s hunched frame and squat rear end was the most challenging task to overcome.
-For this an entirely new front and rear suspension system was chosen from the Öhlins catalogue.
-At the pointy end there’s a set of custom mounted gold anodised forks, held in place by a one off CNC alloy top clamp and rolling on a downsized front rim.
-At the back a pair of tall piggy back shocks mounted to a lightweight, alloy swingarm lift up the rear to level out the backbone of the frame.
+For this, an entirely new front and rear suspension system were chosen from the Öhlins catalogue.
+At the pointy end, there’s a set of custom mounted gold anodised forks, held in place by a one-off CNC alloy top clamp and rolling on a downsized front rim.
+At the back, a pair of tall piggyback shocks mounted to a lightweight, alloy swingarm lift up the rear to level out the backbone of the frame.

-The bikes one of a kind tank and tail have been hand formed from aluminum.
+The bikes one of a kind tank and tail have been hand formed from aluminium.
 The custom, narrow fuel tank sits low on the frame and features an offset filler with Monza styled cap giving it a unique, asymmetrical aesthetic.
 The tanks belly has also been shaped to follow the curve of the engines v-twin heads to maximise capacity.
-The tail uses a classic cafe style hump with an inset brake light and top ridge that mimics the lines of the tank.
+The tail uses a classic cafe style hump with an inset brake light and a top ridge that mirrors the line of the tank.

-Harley’s often cop a bit of flak in cafe racer circles and the comments these kind of builds get on my Return of the Cafe Racers social pages tend to follow suit.
-This time though I think Kimera could leave the neysayers lost for words.
+Harley’s often cop a bit of flak in cafe racer circles and the comments this kind of builds get on my Return of the Cafe Racers social pages tend to follow suit.
+This time though I think Kimera could leave the naysayers lost for words.